-Can you believe that this building (Gede temple 古德寺) is a Chinese temple?
+Can you believe that this building (Gude temple 古德寺) is a Chinese temple?
 Does it remind you of a Catholic Church?

-This gothic style temple is extremely rare.
+This gothic style Chinese temple is extremely rare.
 At present, there are only two of such buildings in the world.
+(The other is Ananda Temple in Myammar.
+Take a look and compare to see if you think there are similarities.
+I personally feel the exterior is differ, but the interior has this Gothic feel.)

-Not many locals knew about it so I had a hard time looking for it.
+Not many locals in Wuhan, China knew about it so I had a hard time looking for it.
 In addition, it was very difficult to find any information in English for this temple.

 It wasn’t even on the tourist ‘radar’.
 In fact, there weren’t any tourists when I finally found it.